HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 -   **Reverse Proxy:** A Caddy server acts as the single entry point for all incoming traffic[cite: 3].
 It serves the static frontend assets directly and securely reverse-proxies all API-bound requests (e.g., `/api/*`) to the FastAPI application, handling automatic HTTPS encryption[cite: 3].
 -   **Transactional Outbox Pattern (Simplified):** For critical, multi-step operations like university approval, core database changes will be committed atomically.
 Subsequent actions like sending emails or dispatching jobs will be triggered only after the transaction is successful, ensuring system consistency.
 -   **Batch-Oriented Processing**: All high-volume data import jobs must process records in small, transactional batches.
 This ensures that a failure in one part of the file does not require a full rollback of the entire operation, making the system more resilient and user-friendly for large-scale data onboarding.
+-   **Pluggable Strategy Pattern**: For core business logic components like the data integrity engine, specific algorithms (e.g., similarity checks) must be implemented as interchangeable 'strategies'.
+This allows the core engine to remain stable while the methods it uses can be updated or replaced without a major refactor.

 ---